hypo69/hypo/pytest/gemini - set 1/en/ai/openai/model/__init__.md

 2. **Exception Handling:** The `test_openai_model_method_invalid_input` shows how to use `pytest.raises` to check for specific exceptions (like `TypeError`).
 This is crucial for robust testing.

-3. **Edge Cases:** The `test_openai_model_method_edge_case` example demonstrates how to test edge cases.
+3. **Edge Cases:** The `test_openai_model_method_edge_case` example demonStartes how to test edge cases.
 This might be an empty string, a very large number, a specific format, or some other unusual input.

 4. **Data Driven Tests:** If the OpenAI model has many methods that operate similarly on different kinds of input data, you could use pytest fixtures to supply this data, enabling data-driven testing approaches to increase the test coverage.